-Imprisoned COs given manual labour
+Imprisoned COs given manual labour in Dartmoor

-There were 16,500 COs in 1916, most of whom were awarded some kind of moral acknowledgement by their tribunals.
+There were 16,500 COs in 1916, most awarded some kind of moral acknowledgement by their tribunals.
 But because religious men who accepted the literal truth of the Bible wanted total exemption, they had a worse struggle.
 Only 985 British objectors held out against ANY type of alternative service, yet they attracted most public attention.
 Their prison sufferings were widely publicised.

 c6,000 objectors were inducted into the army, though after a few weeks of harsh treatment they were usually handed over to the civil authorities.
 Despite the 34 capital punishment sentences, none carried out, most objectors compromised by undertaking non-military work of national importance under a new Home Office scheme.
 Did anyone see the bitter irony of handing out death sentences to men because they objected to killing men?